eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.6.3.11 Relying Party Instance authenticates the Wallet Unit and the Wallet Provider

-[Section 6.5.3](#653-wallet-unit-activation) above describes that a Wallet Provider, during activation of a Wallet Unit, issues a Wallet Unit Attestation (WUA) to the Wallet Unit.
-Either before or after receiving attributes from a Wallet Unit, a Relying Party Instance:
+[Section 6.5.3](#653-wallet-unit-activation) above describes that a Wallet Provider, during the lifetime of a Wallet Unit, ensures that the Wallet Unit is always in possession of one or more valid Wallet Unit Attestations (WUAs).
+Either before or after requesting one or more PIDs or attestaions from a Wallet Unit, a Relying Party Instance:

-- ensures it obtains the WUA from the Wallet Unit.
-The technical way this will be done is yet to be determined, see [Section 6.5.3](#653-wallet-unit-activation).
+- requests a WUA from the Wallet Unit.

 - verifies the signature over the WUA using the Wallet Provider trust anchor obtained from the Wallet Provider Trusted List.